-The style of chair currently used is known as the Sunburst and began showing up on the Terrace once the previous chair—the “Deauville” —was retired due to a design flaw.
+The currently used style of chair is known as the Sunburst and it began showing up on the Terrace once the previous chair—the “Deauville” —was retired due to a design flaw.

 The chairs are produced in three colors—John Deere green, Allis Chalmers orange and yellow—to pay tribute to Wisconsin’s farming tradition.
 They are also the primary colors of spring and fall—the seasons students most associate with the Terrace.